-For bi-folded it may be necessary to include one more step.
-Even thought the center panels are secured by the shutter magnets, sometimes the outboard panels have a tendency to sway out.
-A single magnet installed adjacent to outboard stile of every other panel will prevent this problem.
+For bi-folded shutter panel, it may be necessary to iinstall additional shutter magnets.
+Even thought the center panels are secured by the shutter magnets, sometimes the outboard panels have a tendency to bow out.
+A single shutter magnet installed adjacent to outboard stile of every other shutter panel will prevent them from bowing.

-I you look at the strike plate, you will notice two dimples each adjacent to the screw hole.
-These dimples will allow you to accurately install the strike plate.
+Looking at the strike plate you will notice two dimples each adjacent to the screw hole.
+These dimples will allow you to accurately install the plate.

-Place the strike plate on the magnet with the dimples facing away from the shutter magnet and towards the shutter stile.
-Now close the shutter panel and push it into the strike plate.
+Close the shutter panel and push it into the strike plate.
 Open the shutter.
-You should now see two dimple marks on the shutter stile.
-Simply place the strike plate on the stile until the dimples on the plate line up with those on the stile.
-Attach the plate to the stile.
+You should now see two dimples on the shutter stile.
+Place the strike plate on the stile until the dimples on the plate line up with those on the stile adn secure the plate to the stile.

 We sincerely hope this information helps you with your shutter magnet installation.